-4. To reinstall the front bezel, align the three plastic tabs on the right side of the front bezel with the corresponding holes in the chassis, and then pivot the front bezel inwards until the two plastic tabs snaps into position on the left side.
+4. To reinstall the front bezel, align the three plastic tabs on the right side of the front bezel with the corresponding holes in the chassis, then pivot the front bezel inwards until it snaps into position on the left side.

-- To work with another piece of hardware, go to the appropriate section. - To complete the installation or replacement, go to "Completing the parts replacement" on page 124.
+- To work with another piece of hardware, go to the appropriate section. - To complete the installation or replacement, go to "Completing the parts replacement" on page 117.